 What are creative assets?

 Creative assets are the visual and written materials that represent your brand across every customer touchpoint.
-These include logos, product photos, marketing copy, and design templates — the building blocks that shape how audiences experience your organization.
+They shape how audiences perceive your organization, from first impressions on social media to in-depth engagement with sales content.

-Managing these assets goes beyond simple file storage.
-Teams must consider the full lifecycle of creative work, including how assets are created, approved, distributed, and measured for performance.
+Managing these assets goes far beyond file storage.
+Teams must control the entire lifecycle of creative work, including how assets are created, reviewed, approved, distributed, and evaluated for performance.
+Without structure, even high-quality work becomes difficult to reuse, update, or scale.

 Core types of creative assets